kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 Kurtosis environment definitions, referred to here on as [Kurtosis packages][packages-reference], support parameterization out of the box.
 This means your teams or your communities can leverage the same package with different configurations for their specific use-case, eliminating the need to maintain different Bash scripts or `docker-compose.yml` files per use of the environment definition.

 You're now going to create a file to house the parameters that you will pass in at runtime when your system starts up.
-Check out the README for the [eth2-package][eth2-package] to see the full list of configuration options and flags available for use.
+Check out the README for the [ethereum-package][ethereum-package] to see the full list of configuration options and flags available for use.

 Create a file titled: `network_params.json` in your home directory, populate it with the below contents, and save your file:
 ```json